In This Article

 By just looking at, say, red carpet photos, it's easy to assume that celebrities (and/or models) have perfect skin.
 In reality, what they have is access to great makeup artists who create perfect-looking skin.
-"They're like painters," Cate Blanchett told me in a recent interview.
-"They work makeup in with moisturizers and primers and really prime the canvas and massage it in so it’s living with the skin, not a layer on top of the skin."
+"They're like painters," Cate Blanchett told me in an interview.
+"They work makeup in with moisturizers and primers and really prime the canvas and massage it in so it's living with the skin, not a layer on top of the skin."
 She said that of all her years spent in a makeup chair, this approach to foundation is her biggest takeaway.

 So what exactly goes into this process?
 Keep reading to discover the best foundation tips we've picked up from makeup artists, as well as the products they love.